 Introduces a basic concepts underlying various pathological processes.
 Students draw on their knowledge of normal anatomy and physiology to understand how pathogenesis of disease occurs.
 Discussion of diseases, diagnostic process, appropriate testing, and various treatment options.
-Class will require both independent work and class attendance.
-Lectures, discussions, assigned readings, online references, independent research, and student projects will be utilized.
+Class will require independent work.
+Discussions, assigned readings, online independent research, and a student project will be utilized.
 May not meet requirements for nursing programs.
 Prerequisite: BIOL S111 and S112.
 Corequisite: HIM/HS S135 or permission.
 Crosslisted as HS S270.